Gamma kernel estimation of multivariate density and its derivative on the nonnegative semi-axis by dependent data: Proofs

 \subsection{Proof of Theorem \ref{thm6}}

-\begin{proof} Using the bias, the variance and the covariance from Lemmas \ref{lem3}, \ref{lem4} and \ref{lem77}, let us write the MSE of the pdf estimate $\widehat{f}(x_{n-\tau}^{n})$ and find the optimal bandwidth $b$ that minimizes the MISE.
-The MSE is
+Using the bias, the variance and the covariance from Lemmas \ref{lem3}, \ref{lem4} and \ref{lem77}, let us write the MSE of the pdf estimate $\widehat{f}(x_{1}^{d})$ and find the optimal bandwidth $b$ that minimizes the MISE.
+The MSE is given by

 Since the rate of convergence in $b$ of the variance is larger than the rate of the covariance we can neglect the latter.
-Taking integral from the MSE and minimizing it in $b$ we find the optimal bandwidth \eqref{33}. \end{proof}
+Taking the integral from the MSE and minimizing it in $b$ we find the optimal bandwidth \eqref{33}.